pjaskulski/scans-and-transcriptions/README.md

 In the left panel containing the scan, you can move the image using the left mouse button, zoom in/out using the mouse wheel and enlarge a fragment using the magnifying glass icon and the right mouse button.

-The application window is visible while Gemini is reading the scan (the progress bar is visible at the top of the right panel and the Gemini button is unavailable while the model is processing the image).
+The application window is visible while the selected provider is reading the scan (the progress bar is visible at the top of the right panel and the provider button is unavailable while the model is processing the image).

 ![Screen](/doc/screen_scan_transcript_przetwarzanie.png)